 FAQs

-How does a forward contract work?
+How is the forward contract executed?